flashup4all/woo-ourpass/readme.txt

 == Description ==
 OurPass is the fastest one-click checkout technology for digital commerce in Africa.

-### Checkout in one click
-OurPass allows you to process your online orders instantly by replacing the long form at checkout with just a single click.

-### Fast and secure payments
-No more sharing your card details on multiple websites.
-Add money to your OurPass account and pay with your wallet at checkout in just one click.

-### Track your activity
+### SHOP BETTER WITH OURPASS
+We make it easier, safer and faster for you to shop from your favourite online stores.
+Shop and pay without the stress of filling in all your details anywhere you see the OurPass checkout button.

+### FAST AND SECURE PAYMENTS
+Your details are stored safely.
+You no longer have to share your information across multiple websites when shopping online.

+### TRACK YOUR ACTIVITY
 Keep track of all your online orders and transactions in one place.
+Reorder your favourite items with one click.

 == Frequently Asked Questions ==
 = [What is OurPass Checkout?](https://help.ourpass.co/en/articles/5479441-what-is-ourpass-checkout) =
 = [Is OurPass also a digital bank?](https://help.ourpass.co/en/articles/5479451-is-ourpass-also-a-digital-bank) =
 = [How does OurPass ensure security?](https://help.ourpass.co/en/articles/5479497-how-does-ourpass-ensure-security) =
 = [Can I make International Payments?](https://help.ourpass.co/en/articles/5479499-can-i-make-international-payments) =